 We teach RE to all children in the school, including those in the reception class.

-In reception classes, RE is an integral part of the topic work covered during the year.
-As the reception class is part of the Foundation Stage of the National Curriculum, we relate the RE aspects of the children's work to the objectives set out in the Early Learning Goals which underpin the curriculum planning for children aged three to five.
+In reception class, RE is an integral part of the topic work covered during the year.
+As the reception class is part of the Foundation Stage of the National Curriculum, we relate the RE aspects of the children's work to the objectives set out in the Early Learning Goals which underpin the curriculum planning for children aged three to five alongside units from Understanding Christianity.